EdilsonBorges/web-developer-bootcamp/17-JS-Tricky-Stuff/02-OOP.md

     If the inner function does not make use of any of the external variables all we have is a nested function.

+- Private Variables
+    In other languages, there exists support for variables that can't be modified externally, we call those private variables, but in JS we don't have that built in.
+Closured can help with that